Kambeo Hubs - Coming Summer 2022

 At first, it might seem counterintuitive that productivity can go up when employees regularly get opportunities to take time off of work and volunteer.
 However, 74 percent of employees feel more fulfilled in their jobs when they are given a chance to participate in an activity that’s enjoyable and rewarding.

-The feelings of satisfaction and joy that stem from fulfilled employees leads to increased productivity.
+The feelings of satisfaction and joy that stem from fulfilled employees lead to increased productivity.
 An extensive study found that happy workers are 13% more productive in their tasks at work.

 Aside from only meeting the basic requirements of their job, employees want to discover new talents, learn valuable skills, and gain a broader perspective on the world—which can all be accomplished through volunteering.
 These new talents, perspectives, and skills adopted from volunteering are what help employees develop a strong connection to their workplace.